 What we do

-Flightradar24 is a flight tracking service that provides you with real-time info about thousands of aircraft around the world.
-Our service is currently available online and for your iOS (iPhone, iPad, iPod Touch) or Android device plus for Windows 8 and your Mac OS computer.
+Flightradar24 is a global flight tracking service that provides you with real-time information about thousands of aircraft around the world.
+Our service is currently available online and for your iOS (iPhone, iPad, iPod Touch) or Android device.
 Read more about our flight tracking apps.

 Flightradar24 is frequently featured in the media.
 You can find a couple of examples here: